Self Packing Guide for Commack, NY Area Moves

 - As you finish with each carton, list the contents on the side of the carton (for easy viewing while cartons are stacked) and in a special notebook.
 You might want to number and/or code the cartons as well.

-- Indicate your name and the room to which each carton should be delivered at destination.
+- Indicate your name and the room to which each carton should be delivered at the destination.
 Tape a sign on the door of each room at destination corresponding to the carton labels so movers can get the cartons into the proper rooms quickly.

 - Put a special mark on cartons you want to unpack first at destination.

-Call today to learn more self packing tips or for your packing, moving and/or storage estimate.
+Request a quote today to learn more about self packing tips or for your packing, moving and/or storage needs.